gilesknap/gphotos-sync/README.rst

 ------------
 * Shared folders are not seen, this is a limitation of picasa web api and is not likely to be fixed
 * Albums of over 10,000 photos are truncated at 10,000.
 This is again due to a limitation of the web api.
 Unfortunately this means you will not automatically retrieve all google photos creations if you have > 10,0000 photos.
 I suggest creating a 'Creations' album and copying all creations into it, this will then sync (and any future creations will be handled by the global 'Auto Backup' album
-* Todo - handle deletes and moves
+* Todo - handle deletes and moves -DONE (but requires --flush-index)
 * Todo - remember last synced date and default to incremental backup - DONE
 * Todo make python 3 compatible